 The Dtex Insider Threat Analyst Team was named by the Cybersecurity Excellence Awards as the "Cybersecurity Team of the Year" Gold winner for North America.
 The team was recognized for its outstanding work, research and contributions it makes to Dtex customers and the security community overall.
 The team further differentiated itself by being the driving force behind the annual Dtex Insider Threat Intelligence Report.
 Now regarded as the standard for understanding and addressing the insider threat.

-The Dtex Advanced User Behavior Intelligence Platform was also recognized with high honors by the awards organization.
+The Dtex Advanced Enterprise User Intelligence Platform was also recognized with high honors by the awards organization.
 Named the Silver Winner for "Insider Threat Solutions," it was noted for its ability to provide real-time visibility over user behaviors and activities, detect insider threats and generate alerts when high-risk behaviors take place, patented anonymization capabilities that ensure privacy and compliance, and ability to scale across enterprise environments.

 The Cybersecurity Excellence Awards have come to be regarded as a preeminent honor in the industry.
 The awards is an annual competition honoring individuals and companies that demonstrate excellence, innovation and leadership in information security.
 Born out of the world's largest LinkedIn community, the Information Security Group, which extends across hundreds of thousands of community members.